- Home

 Taking over household bills and accounts

 If the person who has died was your wife, husband or civil partner, you might have a number of accounts, loans, insurances or bills in joint names, or possibly in their name alone.
-It’s good to get these transferred to your name as soon as possible so you can take stock of the situation and pay any bills that have come in.
+It’s good to get these transferred to your name as soon as possible so you can take stock of the situation and ensure that any bills that have come in are paid on time.

 Dealing with debts

-If you know that the person who has passed away had debts that they were paying off, these will need to be settled by the estate and will have to be paid before any money can be distributed to any beneficiaries.
+If you know that the person who has passed away had debts that they were paying off, these will need to be settled by their estate.
+All debts must be paid off before any money can be distributed to any beneficiaries.
 It can be daunting to start organising and paying off debts if you’ve never had them yourself, but there are three main steps you can take to get on top of them:

 Individual debt